Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/api-specification/database-integration.md

 #### Methods
 - `downloadImage(fromPath:completion:)`

-    - Purpose: Downloads an image from Firebase Storage.
+    - Purpose: Gets an image from Firebase Storage.
     - Pre-conditions: None
     - Post-conditions: Image is downloaded or error is returned.
     - Parameters: